 About Us

 Welcome to Just for Kidz Therapy, where purposeful play = progress!
-Just for Kidz Therapy is the solo practice of Dr. Jenny Villalobos, PP-OTD, OTR/L, ASDCS, ADHD-RSP, licensed Occupational Therapist, certified Autism Spectrum Disorder Clinical Specialist and certified AHDH-Rehabilitation Service Provider.
+Just for Kidz Therapy is the solo practice of Dr. Jenny Villalobos, OTD, OTR/L, ASDCS, ADHD-RSP, licensed Occupational Therapist, certified Autism Spectrum Disorder Clinical Specialist and certified AHDH-Rehabilitation Service Provider.
 Jenny currently serves children 1-12 years old in Parkland, Coconut Creek, Coral Springs & Deerfield.
 All therapy occurs in the child's natural environment- either home, school, or in the community (i.e. public library).

 Approach to Therapy